13 November 2020

 OTP is the most commonly used authentication factor in the world

 OTP offers the perfect balance of security and convenience.
 It leverages the fact that every user’s phone number is unique to that individual, and it renders the use of passwords obsolete.
 The only hindrance to OTP is the delivery costs incurred by sending a huge number of texts to every user upon log-in.
 To combat this, VerifyKit offers alternative OTP delivery channels like WhatsApp and Telegram alongside the traditional SMS, significantly reducing delivery costs while enhancing user experience.
-VerifyKit offers a free plan for you to try out this method of sending one-time-passwords to your users, allowing you to experience the shift from SMS first-hand.
-Check our feature set and available plans out today.
+VerifyKit offers 100,000 free WhatsApp and Telegram verifications for you to try out this method of sending one-time-passwords to your users, allowing you to experience the shift from SMS first-hand.